ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_16.04/src_install/README.md

 #### Testing the Modified Software
 After the above script has finished, your software should now be installed into `~/custom_rocm/`.
-The ROCr runtime installs a number of heads into the directory `~/custom_rocm/include/` directory, and its main library into `~/custom_rocm/hsa/lib/`.
+The ROCr runtime installs a number of headers into the directory `~/custom_rocm/include/` directory, and its main library into `~/custom_rocm/hsa/lib/`.

 To test the modified ROCr runtime, we need to point new applications towards it.
 ROCr is a shared library, and the environment variable `LD_LIBRARY_PATH` can be used to point applications towards new shared libraries instead of the ones normally found in system-defined paths.